 Recently, a potential client approached us to help him confirm the suspicion that one of his remote employees was watching TV series during working hours.

-According to him, the employee's PC had a popular employee monitoring program installed (we won't specify the name of the program).
+According to him, the employee's PC had a popular time tracking software installed (we won't specify the name of the program).
 However, apparently that employee learned to deceive software.

 Using two monitors to work, he played the series in the background of one monitor and opened a productive program (AutoCAD) on the other screen, leisurely tapping the keyboard from time to time.